 Split mode is often used by DX stations, they transmit and receive on separate frequencies.

-4.8 VFO A/B frequency swap
+4.8 VFO A/B operations

-The contents (frequency) of VFO A and B can be swapped by a single long key-press to the right button.
+Frequency swap: the contents (frequency) of VFO A and B can be swapped by a single long keypress to the "Exit" button.
 This can be useful when setting up the VFO frequencies.